Surfactant: Biochemistry

 In solution, detergents help solubilize a variety of chemical species by dissociating aggregates and unfolding proteins.
 Popular surfactants in the biochemistry laboratory are sodium lauryl sulfate (SDS) and cetyl trimethylammonium bromide (CTAB).
 Detergents are key reagents to extract protein by lysis of the cells and tissues: they disorganize the membrane's lipid bilayer (SDS, Triton X-100, X-114, CHAPS, DOC, and NP-40), and solubilize proteins.
 Milder detergents such as octyl thioglucoside, octyl glucoside or dodecyl maltoside are used to solubilize membrane proteins such as enzymes and receptors without denaturing them.
 Non-solubilized material is harvested by centrifugation or other means.
 For electrophoresis, for example, proteins are classically treated with SDS to denature the native tertiary and quaternary structures, allowing the separation of proteins according to their molecular weight.

 Detergents have also been used to decellularise organs.
 This process maintains a matrix of proteins that preserves the structure of the organ and often the microvascular network.
 The process has been successfully used to prepare organs such as the liver and heart for transplant in rats.
 Pulmonary surfactants are also naturally secreted by type II cells of the lung alveoli in mammals.

 Technology

-Plastics test

-Surfactants have a specific application in plastics technology.
-Aqueous surfactant solutions are used to test the susceptibility of polymer materials to stress cracking.
-Surfactants are also used to shorten the failure time of long-term tests, particularly in crack growth tests on polyethylene.
-Wetting agents are employed in the full notch creep test for testing polyethylene pipelines.